alfredapp/gallery-edits/workflows/giovanni/alfredo/readme.md

 ![Universal Action to add new task](images/ua.png)

-Refresh the task database at intervals set in the Workflow’s configuration, or manually via the `todoist::refresh` keyword.
+Refresh the task database at intervals set in the Workflow’s Configuration, or manually via the `todoist::refresh` keyword.